CallToPowerLegacy/Synchronize.js/README.md

 Example
 -------

-A more detailed example can be found under "/example" after checking out this repository.
+A more detailed example can be found under "example" after checking out this repository.

 ### JavaScript: